It can be devastating when you receive the news that your roof needs repair.

 Raw materials like oil and plastic have increased in cost.
 Because the materials now cost more to create, manufacturer prices have risen, and that cost is pushed onto the customer.

-The result can be devastating for the roofing industry, where there are so many materials going into a roofing system.
+The result can be devastating for the roofing industry, where so many materials are going into a roofing system.
 Even building materials like wood, metal, and others are getting more expensive.

-When manufacturers raise the prices on materials, that is a cost that is ultimately passed down to the homeowner as roofing contractors try to maintain their profit margins.
+When manufacturers raise the prices of materials, that is a cost that is ultimately passed down to the homeowner as roofing contractors try to maintain their profit margins.

-The companies that manufacture the raw materials had to shut down production at the beginning of the pandemic, even when demand increased due to DIY home projects.
+The companies manufacturing the raw materials had to shut down production at the beginning of the pandemic, even when demand increased due to DIY home projects.

-And when the companies were able to start production again, they could not manufacture at the same speeds due to a worker shortage, fuel prices, and transportation issues.
+And when the companies could start production again, they could not manufacture at the same speeds due to a worker shortage, fuel prices, and transportation issues.

 When the raw materials are unavailable, other products necessary for a roof replacement cannot be made or go up in price.

-This could be why you’ve noticed price increases and long wait times for materials.
+Though the pandemic has ended, manufacturers are still trying to catch up amidst never-ending price increases.
+This could be why you’ve noticed price increases and long material wait times.

 Many manufacturing companies shut down at the beginning of the pandemic in 2020.

 Typically, companies have a busy season and then downtime.
-During the slower season, they will build up a surplus of materials and use it during the busy season.
+During the slower season, they will build up a surplus of materials and use them during the busy season.

-However, during the pandemic, when everyone was stuck at home, the demand for home improvement materials went up despite traditionally being a slow season for the manufacturers.
+However, during the pandemic, when everyone was stuck at home, the demand for home improvement materials increased despite traditionally being a slow season for the manufacturers.